 6. Create a great customer experience

-After the sale has been made, focus shifts to nurturing customers in hope of repeat and referral business.
-In industries like SAAS, customer renewals can account for the majority percentage of revenue (80%+), so though it is a just a single stage in the customer journey, the customer stage can be an extremely lucrative one–and in some ways easier that early stages since you don’t have to work as hard to communicate with them.
-Typically, marketing in this stage takes the form of customer communication like product education and announcements and surveys.
+After the sale has been made, focus shifts to nurturing customers in the hope of repeat and referral business.
+In industries like SAAS, customer renewals can account for the majority percentage of revenue (80%+), so though it is just a single stage in the customer journey, the customer stage can be an extremely lucrative one–and in some ways easier than early stages since you don’t have to work as hard to communicate with them.
+Typically, marketing in this stage takes the form of customer communication, like product education, announcements and surveys.
 Brand experience plays an extremely important role here too, in the form of interactions with customer service reps as well as in communication and the experience people have using your product.